chichiwang/notes/os/linux/cli/README.md

 IPv4 address are made up of four 8-bit numbers.
 This allows for a possible 2^32 (~4 billion) combinations.
 The number of devices connected to the internet has already grown beyond 4 billion.

 IPv6 addresses are 128-bit numbers made up of 8 groups of 4 hexadecimal numbers.
 This allows for exponentially more possible addresses than IPv4.

+### Domain Name System Configuration
+The domain name system (DNS) was created to map numeric addresses to human readable names.

+There are databases accessible to every network that contain an up-to-date index of names.
+The services that maintain these databases are called *DNS servers*.

+You can tell if your computer has access to a DNS server by trying to request a page from a DNS name (such as [google.com](http://www.google.com)).

+The `host` command can be used to translate DNS to IP and IP back to DNS (ex: `host www.google.com`).

+You can also use `ping` to check the health of your network connection. `ping` is a command that will send a short message to a server with a request that the message is echoed back.
+This lets us know the address is live.

+`ping 8.8.8.8` (the IP of one of Google's servers) will work just as well as pinging a DNS address (`ping www.google.com`).

+If pinging an IP address works, but pinging a DNS address does not, this means there is something wrong with your connection to the DNS server, or there is something wrong with the DNS server itself.

+On some Linux distributions you manage your DNS settings from the `/etc/resolve.conf` file.

+You can create/manage your own DNS indicies by editing the `/etc/hosts` file.
+This configuration is used alongside any DNS servers that you use.